 The analysis error estimate is retrieved and smoothed in task (mc/sv/getea).
-The 4D-Var estimate of analysis error standard deviation is obtained from the FDB (or ECMWF MARS archive).
+The analysis error estimate is based on EDA variances.
 The standard deviation is retrieved on all model levels on a reduced Gaussian grid corresponding to the singular vector resolution.
 To avoid spuriously small local values of the analysis error standard deviation, the fields are smoothed by truncation to total wavenumber ≤ 21 .